-I hope and pray that you have accepted the call and adhered to it, as I said in this Tweet.
+I hope and pray that you have accepted the call and adhered to it.

 June…It’s also the month of my queen and 1st princesses birthdays, it’s the month my paternal grandmother passed away (4 years ago) and its now become the month my father-in-law, Mr W, aka dad, has passed.

 May Yeshua Adonai comfort, strengthen and minster to all who grieve and may those who have not taken on His name in baptism and the fullness of His Spirit, do so, while they can.

 The Gospel according to John Chapter 3 verses 1 to 8